Giddings Public Library and Cultural Center

 I don't have a "new" book.
 Can I still apply to be a festival author?
 Books for festival consideration must be new to the festival (not submitted for festival consideration in the past).

 How are books reviewed by the selection committee?
 Reviewers utilize a rubric when reviewing books.
 Reviewers give a numerical score based on eight criteria.
 After all books have been reviewed by the committee, an average score for each book is calculated.
-Authors who receive the highest average scores are invited to the festival.

 What are the eight criteria in the book-review rubric?
 For each of the below categories, reviewers answer "strongly agree" (5 points); "agree" (4 points); "disagree" (3 points); or "strongly disagree" (2 points).
 The highest score for a single review (5 in all categories) is 40.
 The lowest score for a single review (2 in all categories) is 16.